PSLmodels/OG-Core/README.md

 Note that, depending on your machine, a full model run (solving for the full time path equilibrium for the baseline and reform policies) can take from a few to several hours of compute time.

 If you run into errors running the example script, please open a new issue in the OG-USA repo with a description of the issue and any relevant tracebacks you receive.

+The CSV output file `./run_examples/ogusa_example_output.csv` can be compared to the `./run_examples/expected_ogusa_example_output.csv` file that is checked into the repository to confirm that you are generating the expected output.
+The easiest way to do this is to use the `sh example-diffs` command (or `example-diffs` on Windows) from the `run_examples` directory.
+If you run into errors running the example script, please open a new issue in the OG-USA repo with a description of the issue and any relevant tracebacks you receive.

 ## Citing OG-USA